bagassambega/PersonalNotes/_pages/cybersecurity.md

 Elevation of privilege: problem of authorization (a process in which a user or process in a system or application gains higher privileges than originally intended)

-## Replay Attack
+## Replay Attack {#replay-attack}

 A replay attack is a cyberattack where a malicious actor intercepts a valid data transmission, such as login credentials or session tokens, and then retransmits it to deceive a system into granting unauthorized access or performing an unauthorized action.

-## Sniffing Attack
+## Sniffing Attack {#sniffing-attack}

 Sniffing refers to the process of intercepting and inspecting data packets as they travel across a network.
 It's like eavesdropping on a conversation between devices, allowing you to see the information being exchanged.
-Form of [eavesdropping](https://docs.google.com/document/d/1IS3ZYiWKAOwm_tbL2iZwnQh6amLIpN1ZiSLYdkCY92o/edit?tab=t.0#heading=h.nevdltuli71i)
+Form of [eavesdropping](#eavesdropping-attack)

-## Eavesdropping Attack
+## Eavesdropping Attack {#eavesdropping-attack}

 Eavesdropping is used by cyberattackers to intercept communication and steal sensitive data in transit.
 Eavesdropping is the broad act of secretly intercepting and listening to another's communications, while sniffing is a technical method of eavesdropping that involves using a packet sniffer to capture and analyze data packets as they travel across a network